 - State War Memorial and Honour Avenues database, Perth

 You might find it interesting to research someone's military history.
 One way to do this is to explore the individual stories of veterans.
 You might find out when they enlisted and at what age, where they served, and how their service has been commemorated.

 To start, you'll need to know some basic details, such as:

 - full name

 - approximate year of enlistment

-Depending on the conflict or operation in which they served, their war service records might be available online or available on request from either the National Archives of Australia or the Department of Defence.
+Depending on when they served, their defence records might be available online or on request from either the National Archives of Australia or the Department of Defence.

 - personal diaries and letters, if you have them or they're publicly available

 You can also make a virtual visit to places where they served using products like Google Maps and the ANZAC 360 app, as well as virtual tour websites and apps.

 Discover Australia's veteran history